-EL 28872 is on Mount Ebenezer and Lyndavale pastoral stations which run cattle.
-This is the only land use of the EL.
-Apart from the pastoral stations, the nearest points of habitation are Aboriginal communities, the largest of which is Imanpa (population between 180 and 250), 7 km north of the Lasseters Highway and about 17 km from Mt Ebenezer Roadhouse which is owned and run by the community.
+Apart from the pastoral stations, the nearest points of habitation are Aboriginal communities, the largest of which is Imanpa (population between 180 and 250), 7 km north of the Lasseters Highway and about 17 km from Mount Ebenezer Roadhouse which is owned and run by the community.
 The community is predominantly Pitjantatjara and Yankunyatjara although Walpiri, Luritja and Arrernte people also live there.
-The community is split into three camps, the bottom, middle and the top camp.
-The bottom and middle camps are for Anangu and the white staff who work in the community live in the top camp.
-Imanpa has a clinic which was built in 1986 and a visiting nurse with an ambulance.
+Imanpa has a clinic with an ambulance and a visiting nurse.